How to Make a Fire Truck Cake

 - Windows – Make the front and back windows.

-- Silver metallic for the road on the board as well as the shutters and the hose and the headlights.
+- Silver metallic is used for the road on the board, as well as the shutters, hose, and headlights.

 More cake tutorials